Montessori at home: 15 spring activities your kids will totally love

 Children are understandably captivated by butterflies and spring is a great time to study them.
-You can simply read a book, or take it a step further and order a live butterfly kit to let your child see firsthand the transformation from caterpillar to a butterfly.
+You can simply read about them in a butterfly book, or take it a step further and order a live butterfly kit to let your child see firsthand the transformation from caterpillar to a butterfly.

 7. Create a nature table

 Define a space such as a small table or even a tray or basket, and allow your child collect interesting things she finds in nature.
 Include a magnifying glass if you like.

 Young toddlers can help water a garden, slightly older children might enjoy planting seeds and weeding, and older children can help design a garden and select the plants.
 Gardening provides an up-close look at how plants grow and is also great for independence and a sense of responsibility.

 Encourage your child to find and collect some of the little wildflowers growing everywhere this time of year.
 It can be especially fun to use a flower press to preserve his finds.